Red-tagging in the Philippines: Lawyers and judges

 Lawyers and judges have also been red-tagged.
 In January 2021, the AFP falsely accused human rights lawyers Roan Libarios, Alexander Padilla, and Rafael Aquino of having been armed rebels who have been captured or killed.
 The Integrated Bar of the Philippines called the allegations "ridiculous" and pointed out that red-tagging endangers not just the wrongfully accused but also their families and friends.
 The IBP also said that "red-tagging is unfair, illegal and disregards due process and the rule of law."
 The AFP Information Exchange later apologized and said it was conducting an internal investigation regarding the Facebook post where the accusations were published.

 The red-tagging of a Mandaluyong regional trial court judge was condemned by human rights' groups, law professors, the Commission on Human Rights, and the Supreme Court.
 The Supreme Court in a statement condemned "in the strongest sense every instance where a lawyer is threatened or killed and where a judge is threatened and unfairly labelled."
-The red-tagging of the judge was condemned in both the House of Representatives and in the Senate.
+The red-tagging of the judge was condemned in both the House of Representatives and the Senate.

+The Supreme Court of the Philippines in a judgment by Marvic Leonen promulgated on February 29, 2024, fined Lorraine Badoy PHP30,000 for indirect contempt of court for publishing vitriolic statements and outright threats.
+She was convicted of online red-tagging Manila RTC Judge Marlo Magdoza-Malagar, whom she called an "idiot judge" who lawyered for the CPP-NPA.